-We proposed a simple idea to replace the linearization of the non-linear projection function in 3DGS [18] with the Unscented Transform.
-This modification enables us to seamlessly generalize 3DGS to distorted cameras, support time-dependent effects such as rolling shutter, and align our rendering formulation with 3DGRT [34].
+We proposed a simple idea to replace the linearization of the non-linear projection function in 3DGS [17] with the Unscented Transform.
+This modification enables us to seamlessly generalize 3DGS to distorted cameras, support time-dependent effects such as rolling shutter, and align our rendering formulation with 3DGRT [33].
 The latter enables us to perform hybrid rendering and unlock secondary rays for lighting effects.

 Limitations and Future Work.
-Our method is significantly more efficient than ray-tracing-based methods [7, 30, 34], but it is still marginally slower than [18] (see details in Tab.
+Our method is significantly more efficient than ray-tracing-based methods [6, 29, 33], but it is still marginally slower than [17] (see details in Tab.
 2).
-While being more general, the UT evaluation and the added complexity of 3D particle evaluation impact rendering times.
+While UT is faster than linearization, it cannot fully offset the added complexity of 3D particle evaluation.
 Additionally, although UT permits exact projection of sigma points under arbitrary distortions, the resulting projected shape deviates from a 2D Gaussian in case of large distortions.
 This degrades the approximation of which particles contribute to which pixels.
 Finally, as our method still uses a single point to evaluate each primitive, it is currently unable to render overlapping Gaussians accurately.
-Approaches such as EVER [30] may offer promising directions for addressing this limitation.
+Approaches such as EVER [29] may offer promising directions for addressing this limitation.
 Looking ahead, we hope that this work could inspire new research, particularly in fields like autonomous driving and robotics, where training and rendering with distorted cameras is essential.
-Our alignment with 3DGRT [34] also opens interesting opportunities for future research in inverse rendering and relighting.
+Our alignment with 3DGRT [33] also opens interesting opportunities for future research in inverse rendering and relighting.